dmc1778/VulFuzzHelp/README.md

 ```
 pip3: bad interpreter: No such file or directory
 ```
-Which means your pip is indicating to a python installation which does not exist.
-What you have to do is open pip bash script using
+That is, your pip is pointing to a Python installation that does not exist.
+You must first launch the pip bash script:

 ```
 sudo gedit /home/USERNAME/.local/bin/pip